top of page

 ChunJuan Yang singing

-Bai Sha village music ensemble, ChunJuan Yang, and Ziyue Yang
+ChunJuan Yang, and Ziyue Yang

 QiuHong Zhou

-Shan Zhang is the 'conductor' of the music ensemble.
-They are usually experienced musician who are familiar with both music pieces and traditional instruments.
+“Shan Zhang is the 'conductor' of the music ensemble.
+They are usually experienced musicians familiar with music pieces and traditional instruments.
 There were only male Shan Zhang in the past.
-However, I believe in the future there will be female Shan Zhang in the ensemble too.
+However, I believe there will be female Shan Zhang in the ensemble in the future, too.”

 -- ChunJuan Yang